supermamon/scriptable-file-browser/readme.md

 ### -previewFile

+_Deprecated. use FileBrowser.view() instead.
+Will be obsoleted on the next major version._

-opens a QuickLook onthe file. `path` is the path to the file. `FileBrowser` will try to auto-detect images and present the image itself.
+opens a QuickLook on the file. `path` is the path to the file. `FileBrowser` will try to auto-detect images and present the image itself.
 Any other file will be treated as a text file.
 If it is unable to read the file contents, it will show `<eof>`.

 ```javascript
 previewFile(path:String)